Mudasir24/AIML/Task-6/README.md

 2. Speak your message
 3. Click the button again to stop recording
 4. The transcribed text will appear in the input field
-5. Click "Roast" to generate a response
+5. Click "Analogize this!" to generate a response

 ### Troubleshooting Speech Recognition